microsoft/cordova-plugin-code-push/README.md

 - Android
 - iOS

+## Compiling sources & contributing

+The JavaScript code in this plugin is compiled from TypeScript.
+Please see [this page](CONTRIBUTING.MD) for more details on contributing and how to build the project.

 ## Methods
 - __[queryUpdate](#navigatorcodepushqueryupdate)__: Queries the server for update packages.
 - __[download](#navigatorcodepushdownload)__: Downloads an update package from the server.